 - The lining/shell and its air permeability.

 Wool clothing is traditionally chosen for the cold because it feels warmer when wet than most other fabrics.
-Down is another widely used material for manufacturing mid layers as it is light, durable, traps air and provides excellent insulation.
+Down is another widely used natural material.
+Another fleece alternative (actually, it’s somewhere between mid and outer layers), suitable especially for cold weather and winter sports is a softshell jacket.
+Softshells are designed for intense activities and combine freedom of movement, wind and water resistance, breathability, and abrasion resistance.
+Though softshells offer more protection than fleece against wind and precipitation, they are designed for maximum comfort during your outdoor activities in normal conditions.
+In extreme conditions, you can use a layered clothing system of four garments – base layer, fleece, softshell, and hardshell.
+Keep in mind that softshell jackets are heavier, less breathable, relatively slow to dry, and more expensive than fleece tops.
+It is a popular material for manufacturing mid layers as it is light, durable, traps air and provides excellent insulation.
 However, it absorbs huge amounts of moisture, which significantly reduces its insulative abilities, and is slow to dry.
 Hence, the outer shell of your down garment should be at least water-resistant in order to keep the down fill dry.
 Classic fleece tops are often manufactured from polyester so they inherit many properties typical for polyester fibers.
 For example, they are lightweight, durable, breathable, hydrophobic, quick-drying, and have good resistance to chemicals and microorganisms (though this can be a disadvantage as well because fleece repels cleaning products too).
 Fleece was meant to be a man-made alternative to wool so it has also many properties typical of this natural fiber while minimizing some of the disadvantages of wool.
 Fleece is soft, comfortable, highly breathable, and offers good thermal insulation.
 For example, a fleece top traps still air between the fibers in the pile for additional insulation even in wet weather.
 In general, the thicker the pile, the warmer it is (be warned that there’s a tradeoff between warmth and breathability and dexterity).
 The shortcomings of fleece are: it doesn’t compress well, it isn’t wind-resistant, and pollutes the environment.
 Best fleece mid layers are close-fitting and simple.
-Close-fitting fleece with elasticized hem and hand cuffs is more effective at trapping still air to provide proper thermal insulation.
-Full or half zip allows for better temperature regulation and ventilation when necessary.
-Some people like wearing fleece hoodies and they can be comfortable indeed but hoodies can't very efficient as a mid layer.
+Close-fitting fleece with elasticized hem and handcuffs is more effective at trapping still air to provide proper thermal insulation.
+Full or half-zip fleece top allows for better temperature regulation and ventilation when necessary.
+Some people like wearing fleece hoodies and they can be comfortable indeed but hoodies can’t be very efficient as a mid-layer.
 In general, features that can reduce the breathability of a fleece top and increase its weight and price such as hoods, pockets, DWR coatings, etc.

 - Waterproofness and breathability are contradictory requirements so, when buying a waterproof breathable jacket, you’ll have to choose between protection and comfort.